yorek/AzureFunctionUploadToSQL/README.md

     az storage container create --account-name csvimportdemo --account-key <your-account-key> --name csv

-Generate also Shared Access Signature (SAS) key token and store it for later use
+Generate also Shared Access Signature (SAS) key token and store it for later use.
+The easies way to do this is to use [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/).

+Otherwise you can do it via AZ CLI using the `az storage account generate-sas` command.

-## Create the Function App
+## Create and Deploy the function app

-At present time Function App cannot be created via the Azure Portal, and you have to do it via Azure CLI:

-    az functionapp create --name CSVImportDemo --storage-account csvimportdemo --consumption-plan-location westus --resource-group CSVImportDemo

-## Configure Function App Settings

-From the Azure Portal you have to create the following Application Settings for the Function App (Function App is accessible from the App Services blade):

-- SendGrid.Account: `<your-sendgrid-account>`,
-- SendGrid.Password: `<your-sendgrid-account-password>`,

-The above values are needed only if you want to receive and email if an unhandled exception happes.
-In that case you also have to

-- Have a working SendGrid service
-- Uncomment line 42 in `run.csx`

-and you also the followin connection string is needed:

-- SQLAzure: `<sql-azure-connection-string>`

-please remember to create that key-value pair in the *Connection String* section.
+The easiest way to install, build and deploy the sample Function App, is to use [Visual Studio Code](https://code.visualstudio.com/).
+It will automatically detect that the `.csproj` is related to a FUnction App, will download the Function App runtime and also recommend you to download the Azure Function extension.

+Once the project is loaded, add the `AzureSQL` configuration to your `local.settings.json` file:

+    "AzureSQL": "<sql-azure-connection-string>"

+Also make sure that the Function App is correctly monitoring the Azure Storage Account where you plan to drop you CSV files.
+If you used Visual Studio code, this should have already been set up for you.
+If not make sure you have the 'AzureStorage' configuration element in your `local.settings.json` file and that it has the connection string for the Azure Blob Storage account you want to use:

+    "AzureStorage": "DefaultEndpointsProtocol=https;AccountName=csvimportdemo;AccountKey=[account-key-here];EndpointSuffix=core.windows.net"

 ## Create Azure SQL Server and Database

 Create an Azure SQL Server:

-    az sql server create --name csvimportdemo --resource-group CSVImportDemo --location westus --admin-user csvimportdemo --admin-password csvimportdemoPassw0rd
+    az sql server create --name csvimportdemo --resource-group CSVImportDemo --location westus --admin-user csvimportdemo --admin-password csvimportdemoPassw0rd!

 Via the Azure Portal make sure that the firewall is configure to "Allow access to Azure Services".

 Also a small Azure SQL Database:

-    az sql db create --name CSVImportDemo --resource-group CSVImportDemo --server csvimportdemo --service-objective Basic
+    az sql db create --name CSVImportDemo --resource-group CSVImportDemo --server csvimportdemo

 ## Upload format file

 Behind the scenes, the solution uses the T-SQL `BULK INSERT` command to import data read from a .csv file.
 In order to work the command needs a format file named `csv.fmt` in the `csv` container.

     az storage blob upload --container-name csv --file SQL\csv.fmt --name csv.fmt --account-name csvimportdemo --account-key <your-account-key>

+As mentioned before, the easiest way is to use [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/).

 ## Configure Bulk Load Security

-Connect to the created Azuer SQL database and execute the script to configure access to blob store for Azure SQL.
-The script isavailabe here
+Connect to the created Azure SQL database and execute the script to configure access to blob store for Azure SQL.
+The script is available here

 `sql/enable-bulk-load.sql`